• Skip to primary navigation

 Use a Greenhouse

 It’s OK if you don’t have one of these in your backyard, most of us don’t!
-You can actually find smaller, portable greenhouses or create a small DIY greenhouse yourself.
+You can find smaller, portable greenhouses, create a terrarium (essentially a mini greenhouse), or even build a greenhouse cabinet.

-• This small, portable greenhouse comes in a few sizes and is a great solution if you don’t have the space to commit to a permanent greenhouse.
-(Click the link for more size and shape options.)
+This small, portable greenhouse comes in a few sizes and is a great solution if you don’t have the space to commit to a permanent greenhouse.

-• If you’re in need of something larger, this wooden frame small greenhouse is a little more attractive and would look lovely in a plant corner or on a patio.
-(Click the link for more size and shape options.)
+If you’re in need of something larger, this wooden frame small greenhouse is a little more attractive and would look lovely in a plant corner or on a patio.

 three plants together

 This method requires no extra materials.
 Move your plants closer together and they will all benefit from the moisture they are each releasing.
-There is strength in numbers here, just be sure you’re not spreading any pests or diseases that may be lurking.
+Just be sure you’re not spreading any pests or diseases that may be lurking.

 glass plant mister

-However, humidity aside, misting is definitely handy as an alternative watering method for smaller air plants and seedlings.
+Humidity aside, misting is definitely handy as an alternative watering method for small air plants and also keeping soil moisture high for cuttings or seedlings.
+I use my plant mister all the time when propagating cuttings.

 Common Houseplants that Like Humidity

-Here is a list of some common houseplants that you might already have in your home that like humidity:
+Here is a list of some common houseplants you might already have in your home that like humidity.
+This is by no means an exhaustive list.

 • Ferns